Become acquainted with perhaps a few unknown dimensions – thoughts, ambitions, wisdoms, life changing moments – of this inspiring artist.

 How has your practice changed over time?

 I have been a painter all my life.
 Each year that goes by brings new experiences and ideas but mostly more knowledge and insights that I apply to my practice.
 The best times for me have been when I’m away at a residency.
 I have attended four so far and plan on applying for many more.
 At these residencies I can completely dedicate myself to the development of new work, focus all my energy on the task at hand, be free of distractions from my teaching practice and the responsibilities and pressures of daily life.
 This extremely rare and precious time of unrestricted reflection, hard work and experimentation have resulted in major developments in my work.
 At the end of each residency I have been able to work, gain more knowledge and insights, create artistic networking opportunities as well as advance my practice.
 Furthermore, being immersed in a setting for a prolonged period of time has enabled me to capture the essence of ”place,” which is intrinsic to my work.
-I am at a pivotal point in my career as I have a major solo exhibition scheduled for this coming October at the Ottawa Art Gallery, after which I will be attending the Damsite Historic District Artist Residency Program in Elephant Butte, New Mexico in February 2019 to continue to develop more new work for 2019-2020.
+I am at a pivotal point in my career as I have a major solo exhibition at the Ottawa Art Gallery, after which I will be attending the Damsite Historic District Artist Residency Program in Elephant Butte, New Mexico to continue to develop more new work.

 What is your strongest childhood memory?